ArshavineRoy/phase-1-week-1-code-challenge/README.md

 git clone https://github.com/ArshavineRoy/phase-1-week-1-code-challenge
 ```

-### 2. Navigate to the project directory:
+### 2. Navigate to the project directory
 ```
 cd phase-1-week-1-code-challenge
 ```
-### 3. Open the project in Visual Studio Code:
+### 3. Open the project in Visual Studio Code
 ```
 Within the repo forlder in the terminal, use code . to open VS Code.

 Alternatively, run VS Code and the project repo folder directly.
 ```
-### 4. Install the Live Server extension:
+### 4. Install the Live Server extension
 ```
 Open the Extensions view in VS Code (Ctrl+Shift+X), search for "Live Server" by Ritwick Dey, and click Install.
 ```

-### 5. Open the JavaScript program of choice:
+### 5. Open the JavaScript program of choice
 ```
 Locate the JavaScript file in the project directory and open its index.html file.
 ```

-### 6. Start the Live Server:
+### 6. Start the Live Server
 ```
 Right-click on the opened JavaScript file in VS Code and select "Open with Live Server" from the context menu.

 This will automatically launch a local development server and open the JavaScript program in your default web browser.
 ```

-### 7. View the console:
+### 7. View the console
 ```
 Right-click anywhere in the opened tab and select "Inspect" from the context menu to view developer tools.

 Click on "Console" to see outputs.

 ```

-### 8. Interact with the programs:
+### 8. Interact with the programs
 ```
 Follow the prompts and view outputs to interact with the JavaScript program running in the browser.
 ```